IBMDataScience/clickers/README.md

 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/data-to-flow.png)

-+ Under the Outputs Node List, drag and drop the "Data Audit" node
++ Under the Outputs Node List, drag and drop the "Data Audit" node.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/data-audit.png)

-+ Connect to data node, right click and run.
-On the top right click the round arrow pointing down, double click the audit node results and scroll down until you see a list of the percentage of the missing values on each column.
++ Connect the data node wo the Data Audit node.
+Right click on the Data Audit node and select "Run".
+On the top right, click the round arrow pointing down, double click on the audit node results and scroll down until you see a list of the percentage of missing values on each column.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/connect-run.png)

-+ Search for columns that are < 30% complete
++ Search for columns that are < 30% complete, i.e., more than 70% missing values.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/see-missing.png)

+These should be:

 +    CarrierDelay
 +    WeatherDelay
 +    NASDelay